 There were three rooms with a wooden floor, no permanent fixtures with the exception of a fireplace, some furniture and two full beds.
 It was plenty large enough for myself and parents.

-The narrow little red gravel roads were like tunnels covered over by the tops of the huge trees which grew together, and it was dark, even in the daytime.
-Wild cats could be heard screaming in the night.
-The incessant noises of the woods would cease only when a team and wagon, or a model 'T' would rattle through.
+The narrow little redgravel roads were covered over by the tops of the huge trees which grew together, and it was dark, even in the daytime.
+Wild cats could be heard screaming in the night and the noises of the woods would cease only when a team and wagon, or a model 'T' would rattle through.

 Note: I've heard Dad tell about the darkness of the forest coming home well after dark and hearing the wildcats scream.
 I've also seen more than one make fun of him and his story, and asked him if he'd ever seen one.
-"No, but I heard 'em!"
-That was back in the early '50's and I've never heard anyone tell of seeing a wildcat.
+"No, but I heard em!"
+That was back in the early '50's and I've never heard anyone tell of seeing one of them wildcats.

-Then, just a few years ago someone posted pictures of one taken with a trail cam!
+Then, just about three years ago someone posted pictures of one taken with a trail cam!
 I wished Dad could have seen it.
 Sure made a bunch of believers!
-Dad would have been proud to have seen those pictures.

 Dad would take a double bitted axe and a little two wheeled cart, drag it back up into the hills to find and chop wood with which to cook and heat the small cabin.
 It was all cut, split, hauled and stacked by hand.